judahrand/pgjdbc/docs/documentation/head/ssl-factory.md

 extensions by allowing the developer to create their own `SSLContext` instance.
 The connection URL parameters `sslfactory` allow the user to specify which custom class to use for creating the `SSLSocketFactory`.
-The class name specified by `sslfactory` must extend `org.postgresql.ssl.WrappedFactory` and be available to the driver's classloader.
+The class name specified by `sslfactory` must extend ` javax.net.ssl.SSLSocketFactory` and be available to the driver's classloader.

-This class must have a zero argument constructor or a single argument constructor preferentially taking a `Properties` argument or `String` argument (which will be set from the deprecated `sslfactoryarg` parameter).
+This class must have a zero argument constructor or a single argument constructor preferentially taking a `Properties` argument.
 There is a simple `org.postgresql.ssl/DefaultJavaSSLFactory` provided which uses the default java SSLFactory.

 Information on how to actually implement such a class is beyond the scope of this